Master Terms and Conditions

 If the Applicant has not made any the declaration concerning Clicks as described in the preceding paragraph within 60 days of the relevant Clicks being made, the advertising charges invoiced by Yahoo will become final.

 The Applicant accepts that, despite the current state of the art and the fact that investigations are performed using Yahoo's technology and accumulated knowledge, it is impossible to determine the soundness of all Clicks, agrees not to object to the outcomes and methods of Yahoo’s investigations, judgments as to whether Clicks are Non-Chargeable, or the amounts of money refunded, and acknowledges that the information covered in Yahoo’s reports is limited at the discretion of Yahoo.

 The provisions of this Article should by no means be interpreted as exempting any Clicks (including Clicks deemed by Yahoo to be Non-Chargeable and eligible for refund under the provisions of Paragraph 2) from the application of the provisions of Paragraph 1 of Article 6.

-All data and information (includes transmitted information, log information, cookie information and similar information; hereinafter referred as the “Data”) collected by Yahoo in the course of displaying the Advertisement or using the Tool belongs to Yahoo, and Yahoo provides the Applicant with the Data in collated form via the Tool.
-The Applicant is able to use the collated Data only for the purposes set down in Paragraph 1 of Article 4.
+All data and information (includes transmitted information, log information, cookie information and similar information; hereinafter referred as the “Data”) collected by Yahoo in the course of displaying the Advertisement or using the Tool, and data possessed by the Applicant that the Applicant provides to Yahoo in relation to Advertisement display, belongs to Yahoo, and Yahoo provides the Applicant with the Data in collated form via the Tool.
+The Applicant is able to use the collated Data only for the purposes set down in Paragraph 1 of Article.
 The Applicant will handle the collated Data appropriately as confidential information of Yahoo.